I love this BEAUTIFUL DIY Shabby Distressed Paint Finish. Here’s the EASY steps & video to get that perfect Rustic, Vintage Paint Look.

-And, I can tell you exactly how I created this pretty vintage paint finish with just 7 easy steps.
+And, I can tell you exactly how to create this pretty vintage paint finish with just 7 easy steps!
 The key is to pick 3+ colors you really love together.
 Then layer them up in interesting ways.

-So, I covered most of the gold with Folk Art Antique Copper to match the copper on the chest and that paint pour top.
+So, I covered most of the gold with Folk Art Antique Copper to match the copper on the chest.
 With just a bit of the gold showing through, the pulls now look vintage and beautiful too.